York Wasps: York Wasps

 York were beaten by amateur side West Hull 10–6 in the Challenge Cup on Humberside on a frozen pitch, in the 1996 Challenge Cup.
 They became the first professional side to lose to an amateur club in the fourth round, and it was only the third time a minnow had triumphed against a giant in the event since the Second World War.
 Horton was sacked at the end of 1996 for alleged gross misconduct after the postponement of a friendly fixture at Hull.

 Dean Robinson was appointed Coach for the 1997 Season with York Wasps in Division 2.
 In Season 1998 York won promotion under Robinson into Division 1.
 However in 1999 both divisions were brought together as the Northern Ford Premiership, with York finishing 7th in the newly formatted division.

 York won one game in the Northern Ford Premiership in 2000 and finished the campaign with a team of amateurs after almost folding.
 Due to financial difficulties and problems with training facilities coach Dean Robinson resigned in the early part of the season in March 2000.
 Caretaker coach Garry Atkins took over for three months and tried to manage the team with the club in grave difficulties.

 Lee Crooks took over as coach in August 2000.
 They attracted sponsorship from the New York Economic Development Council for the 2001 season.
 This promised, but did not deliver, a bright future.
 Lee Crooks resigned and academy coach Martin Flynn took charge for the final Northern Ford Premiership home game.

-York made an approach to Virgin to buy the London Broncos in August 2001 and form a merged club under a new name, York Wasps Ltd, to play in Super League.
+York made an unsuccessful approach to buy the London Broncos in August 2001 and form a merged club under a new name, York Wasps Ltd, to play in Super League.
 Australian Leo Epifania came over to England to be head coach of York Wasps in September.

 On 19 March 2002, after completing 11 games, York Wasps announced that they had folded.
 After a last-ditch take-over deal to save the Wasps collapses, the RFL accept the club's resignation on 26 March 2002.
 Ironically the plug was pulled less than a fortnight after the club's first win in 13 months.

 Head coach, Leo Epifania quit England but York players continued to train with the idea of playing later in the season under unpaid caretaker-boss Stuart Horton.
 A supporters' trust working party was formed on 27 March 2002 and applied to the RFL to continue the 2002 Northern Ford Premiership fixtures.
 After hearing it would be impossible to meet requirements to return that season, on 5 May 2002 fans backed new proposals for a new club to apply for admittance to the league for 2003, and a new club, York City Knights, was subsequently established.